Gathering Hardware/Software Details | Describing the Problem

 A laptop won't start if the battery is nearly dead unless it is plugged in.

-Ensure that the plug is securely attached to the computer and the wall socket.
+Ensure that the plug is securely attached both to the back of the computer and in the wall socket.

-If that doesn't resolve the issue, check the power supply in the computer where the power cord connects to the computer.
+If that doesn't resolve the issue, verify that the switch on the power supply is set correctly (look at the back of the computer where the power cord connects to the computer).

 A number of issues can cause your Internet access to fail.
-You'll need to track down the problem before calling me.
+You'll need to track down the problem before calling me or arrange for a service call.

 Networking can be complicated on newer computers.
 The Internet is accessed via the same software and hardware as your home network.
-Check your router to see if that is where the problem is.
+Check your router to see if that resolves your connection issue.

 Windows users follow these steps to attempt recovery: